erictompkins/page-shots/README.md

 If you use a JSON object for a URL then you can override all other options for that individual URL.

 If you use the `baseUrl` option but your `url` value starts with `https://` or `http://` then the `baseUrl` value will not be used for that URL.

+### Overriding configurations with the `sizes` values

+If you use a JSON object for an individual size then you can override some of the configuration values for that individual size.

+Below are the values that you can override in the size object

+- dir
+- fit
+- full

+You can also set the `key` value to specify a name for the size that can be used to replace the `{size}` placeholder in the [dynamic file name](#dynamic-file-names).

+See the [sample JSON](#sample-json) above for an example of how this is done.

+### Overriding configurations with the `urls` values

+If you use a JSON object for an individual URL then you can override some of the configuration values for that individual URL.

+> If you also [override configuration values with an individual size](#overriding-configurations-with-the-sizes-values) then those values will override the URL values.

+Below are the values that you can override in the URLs object.

+- delay
+- dir
+- height
+- fit
+- full
+- name
+- quality
+- sizes
+- type
+- width

+See the [sample JSON](#sample-json) above for an example of how this is done.

 License
 -----------------